tragicjun/ambari/ambari-views/examples/calculator-view/docs/index.md

 Deploy
 -----
-To deploy a view we simply place the view archive in the views folder of the ambari-server machine.
+To deploy a view we simply place the view archive in the views folder of the tbds-server machine.
 By default the views folder is located at ...

     /var/lib/tbds-server/resources/views

-To deploy the Calculator view simply copy the calculator-view jar to the ambari-server views folder and restart the ambari server.
+To deploy the Calculator view simply copy the calculator-view jar to the tbds-server views folder and restart the ambari server.

 Use
 -----